 Function: Set the LLDP packet mode.
-The enabled mode indicates that the switch can send switch neither sends LLDP packets nor receives LLDP packets; the only Rx mode indicates that the switch only receives and identifies LLDP packets; the only Tx mode indicates that the switch only sends LLDP packets.
+The enabled mode indicates that the switch can send LLDP packets, and receive and identify LLDP packets; the disabled mode indicates that the switch neither sends LLDP packets nor receives LLDP packets; the only Rx mode indicates that the switch only receives and identifies LLDP packets; the only Tx mode indicates that the switch only sends LLDP packets.